 Visit our FAQs Page to Learn More

 Still have questions?
 We have answers for you!
-Visit the FAQs section on the UAGC.edu homepage for more details or schedule some time to talk to your student advisor.
+Visit the FAQs section on the UAGC.edu homepage for more details, read our announcement, or schedule some time to talk to your student advisor.
 As always, you can stay up to date on the latest University news through all of our social media channels.
 Connect with me and your fellow classmates and alumni at UAGC Facebook, Instagram, and LinkedIn.

 Until next time!